 The Gilded Serpent – an online resource in magazine format that seeks to become a freely available library of knowledge supported by and for our music and dance community.

 Kay Hardy Campbell – Writer, lecturer, Middle East specialist and dance ethnologist.
 Are you looking for a thobe, the long embroidered dress in which Gulf dance is usually performed?
 Campbell sells the most beautiful thobs we have seen so far.
-Members of Shahrazad Ensemble now own three beautiful thobs purchased from Cambell.
+Members of Shahrazad Ensemble own four beautiful thobs purchased from Cambell.

-Mas Uda – Olympia, WA -area dance troupe with artistic director Kashani; sponsor of annual benefit show.
+Mas Uda – Olympia, WA -area dance troupe with artistic director Kashani; sponsor of an annual benefit show.

 MB Orchestra – a Seattle-based 5 piece family group that covers music from Ancient Egypt all the way to today’s middle eastern pop and dance music all orchestrated with a modern groovy flavor.

 Mirabai – With over two decades of experience as an artist and entertainer, Mirabai adds heart and soul and a bit of sass to events.

 Saqra – performer, teacher and producer in Kent, WA

 Tamalyn Dallal – Internationally acclaimed Middle Eastern Dancer, Teacher, Author and Producer (and a former member of Shahrazad Dance Ensemble.)

 The Best of Habibi – We all subscribed to the journal Habibi-A Journal for Lovers of Middle Eastern Dance & Arts when it was published by Shareen al Safy.
 In this digital archive, find articles about the roots of this dance written by dance ethnologists, about dance technique, and profiles of notable dancers.